IBM-Bluemix-Docs/containers/cs_troubleshoot.md

 {: #cs_firewall}

 {: tsSymptoms}
-When kubectl proxy fails or you try to access a service in your cluster and your connection fails with one of the following error messages:
+When the worker nodes are not able to connect, you might see a variety of different symptoms.
+You might see one of the following messages when kubectl proxy fails or you try to access a service in your cluster and the connection fails.

   ```
   Connection refused